Olga Zubova: Career

 She returned to competition at the 2015 World Weightlifting Championships in Houston, Texas and took bronze in women's 75 kg, where she failed a doping control again.

-In May 2016, Olga Zubova has been banned for eight years for doping.
+In May 2016, Olga Zubova was banned for eight years for doping.

 Since being banned she has participated in the relative new sport CrossFit that stresses a combination of various athletic movements requiring great muscle endurance.

-She purportedly had in training(while suspended) exceeded all world records in 75kg class with a snatch over 135 kg & clean&jerk 175 kg.
+She purportedly had in training (while suspended) exceeded all world records in 75 kg class with a snatch over 135 kg & clean & jerk 175 kg.

+In 2023 the International Weightlifting Federation annulled all her results between 11 February 2012 and 7 February 2022.